 Function usb.core.find

-returns first device handle which matches defined specification.
+returns the first device handle that matches the defined specification.
 If you set find_all

 to True

 , it will return the list of all matched devices.
-I also provided custom callback to filter by manufacturer and product name.
-If everything is OK, running this code should display the device descriptor.
+I also provided a custom callback to filter by manufacturer and product name.
+If everything is okay, running this code should display the device descriptor.

-error, your user has no permission to this specific device, you have to create udev rule to allow all users.
-You can also crate rule to allow specific group.
+error, your user has no permission to access this specific device.
+You have to create a udev rule to give all users permission.
+You can also create a rule to give permission to a specific group.
 Create and edit file /etc/udev/rules.d/100-usbrelay.rules

 :